mratzenb/cloud-computing-WS20/README.md

 ### Scaling

 If we have to scale the backend-services we would increase the replica and we would also use a load-balancer.
+But there is a better solution.

+In [autoscale_traffic-service](./autoscale_traffic-service.yml), we define a autoscaler, where we can define the min and max amount of replicas and the target CPU utilization.